Allstate Auto Insurance Review 2026

 Allstate Is Not Best for Those Who:

-Personally, I am shopping with Allstate because I am driving less since moving back to a major city.
-Right now, I have a traditional unlimited-mileage policy with State Farm, but since I average only 500 miles per month, I’m hoping to save money with a pay-per-mile policy.
+Last year, I got a quote with Allstate after moving to a major city — I was interested in Allstate’s pay-per-mile option.
+Right now, I have a traditional unlimited-mileage policy with State Farm.
 Allstate is one of only two major insurers — along with Nationwide — that offers pay-per-mile insurance.
+However, Allstate has pulled back on the states in which it offers pay-per-mile insurance, and no longer offers it in many states.

 Below, check out Allstate’s average prices by driver profile.
 As you can see, the company’s prices tend to be above average, even for drivers with a good driving history and credit score.